HaPham727/My-Go/README.md

 - Can render the Go/Weiqi/Baduk/Cờ Vây board with any ODD number of squares.
 - Allows the user to set the board size to their liking.
 - Detects MOUSE_BUTTON_LEFT to place Black and White pieces in alternating order.
+- Automatically detects and removes dead/surrounded groups of pieces from the board.

 Last updated: 01/10/2025